Frequently Asked Questions from Accepted and Enrolled Students

 Q: How can I get more information about the Living Learning Communities (LLCs) that are available, such as FIRE and Cura Personalis?

 A: Here is a link to a web site that will explain these programs.
 Another option would be to call Residence Life at (570) 941-6226.

 Admissions and Financial Aidplus or minus

 Q: Will I receive a confirmation letter that Scranton received my deposit?

 A: Yes, there is an electronic confirmation letter that is posted to your status page.

 Q: Do I have to accept my scholarships and/or financial aid formally in order to receive that aid when I attend?

-A: No. All you need to do is send in your deposit in order to confirm your enrollment and your financial aid awards.
+A: No. All you need to do is complete the enrollment confirmation form and submit your deposit in order to accept your financial aid awards.
 You may decline financial aid awards by following the instructions in your financial aid award letter.

 Q: What is the mailing address for the Office of Admissions?